mongodb/docs/source/administration/configuration.rst

   has a value, queries are not profiled.

-- :setting:`verbose` enables a verbose logging mode that modifies :option:`mongod` output and increases logging to include a greater number of events.
+- :setting:`verbose` enables a verbose logging mode that modifies :program:`mongod` output and increases logging to include a greater number of events.
 Only use this option if you are experiencing an issue that is not reflected in the normal logging level.
 If you require additional verbosity, consider the following